dehowell/codex-vitae/README.md

 We must often gain  _experiential knowledge_ of a theoretical system's virtues before we can develop our full understanding.
 We find and embrace strategies that help us achieve equanimity and construct the discourse to explain those strategies after the fact.
 Even a fully developed philosophical/spiritual theory has to be taught and learned via _spiritual exercises_ (See Pierre Hadot's _Philosophy as a Way of Life_ for an extended version of this argument, relating to Platonic Christian theology and the Stoics). **Before we can believe, we must act.** The experiential knowledge that produces motivation often fades within days, unless reinforced by ritual and practice.

+There is no _one true_ scientific method or other perfectly reliable, reusable path to determining what is true.
+All epistemic disciplines are domain-specific cultural artifacts whose effectiveness has to be demonstrated in practice and subject to revision.
+Still, some epistemic disciplines work better than others and there is value in comparing notes across domains.

 **Action precedes motivation**.

 The self is not sharply bounded by the skin: mind is embodied in its environment (See Andy Clark's _Supersizing the Mind_).
 When I speak to another human, we become a distributed cognitive network through the sensory connections (sight, sound, smell) between our nervous systems.